-The scheme and port components are both optional.
+The scheme and port components are optional.
 If the scheme is omitted, it will cover both http:// and https:// protocols.
 If the port is not specified, then the rule will match all ports.
-You can perform basic wildcard matches by using a ‘*’ symbol in your rule pattern, allowing it to match a series of similar patterns rather than just one.
+You can perform basic wildcard matches by using an asterisk (*) in your rule pattern, allowing it to match a series of similar patterns rather than just one.

 There are two important things to note with Page Rules:

-- Only one Page Rule will take effect on any given request
+- Only one Page Rule takes effect on any given request.

-Once a URL matches a rule, only that rule only will be applied - ie. if a Page Rule has already triggered on a request, any subsequent rules that also match the URL pattern will not take effect.
+Once a URL matches a rule, only that rule only will be applied; for example, if a Page Rule has already triggered on a request, any subsequent rules that also match the URL pattern will not take effect.
 As a general rule, we recommend ordering your rules from most specific to least specific.

-Page rules can be paused, in which case they will take no action but can still be seen in the list and edited.
-The Save as Draft option will create a page rule that is paused initially.
+Page rules can be paused, in which case no action triggers but the rule still appears in the list and can be edited.
+The Save as Draft option creates a page rule that is paused by default.

 The specific actions a Page Rule can take are described below:

 Redirects one URL to another using an HTTP 301/302 redirect.
-The contents of any section of a URL that a wildcard matches can later be referenced using $X syntax.
+The contents of any URL segment matching a wildcard can be referenced later using the $X syntax.
 X indicates the index of a glob in the pattern: $1 will be replaced with the first wildcard match, $2 with the second wildcard match, and so on.